Farzan-I/Farzan-CV/README.md

 ### Excellent Communicator

 During my time at deVere Group, I wrote and distributed client quarterly reports as well as providing them with regular updates on their investments.
-This regular communication put a client's mind at ease, which built trust and better rapport as a result.
+This constant communication put a client's mind at ease, which built trust and better rapport, turning a client to a customer for life.
 While at Enterprise Rent-A-Car, I was pinpointed for providing clarity on many issues customers faced (corporate and public).
 This was then underlined by the glowing feedback I received and over 90% completely satisfied customers we had for 9 out of the 12 months I was at the specified branch, St John's Wood, reiterating my communication and [customer service](#exceptional-customer-service) skills.
-My communication skills have been underlined by my time at Makers as I have provided coherence on the various teams I was in.
-These, as well as my written communication skills have been rehearsed in my [blogs](https://medium.com/@farzanimanzadeh).
+My communication skills have been underlined by my time at Makers as I have provided cohesion on the various teams I was in.
+My written communication skills have been rehearsed in my [blogs](https://medium.com/@farzanimanzadeh), as well as the README's for my [projects](#projects).

 ### Natural leader